Do Go On - 443 - The Theft of The Scream

 Scream.

-I was going to say The Beatles and they played Norwegian.
+I was going to say the Beatles and they played Norwegian wood.

-Oh, that's pretty good too, but obviously The Beatles are.
+Oh, that's pretty good too, but obviously the Beatles are maybe.

 A pleasure to work through the process with you.